A decade ago, retailers sold 15% to 20% of their merchandise at a discount.

 Find deals daily, even on brand names, at discount chain stores.
 Other types of discount retailers include dollar stores, wholesale clubs and outlets.

 Remember, having low credit scores can end up costing you money on interest rates and more.
 It’s important to know where your credit stands and how you can improve it.
-You can start by viewing your two free credit scores, updated monthly, on Credit.com.
+You can start by viewing your two free credit scores, updated every 14 days, on Credit.com.
 You can also check your free credit reports at AnnualCreditReport.com.
 If you find errors, you can take steps to correct them and improve your scores.

 More From Money Talks News: